CRSA FAQs

 What sort of support will my CSG have access to from CRSA during the program?

 You can contact CRSA via phone or email at any stage of your sponsorship, should you need.
-However, we also recommend engaging with our Peer Network: a bi-monthly online forum where CSGs around Australia come together to share questions and learnings.
-You will receive an email with the online meeting link before each forum.
+However, we also recommend engaging with our Peer Network: a monthly online forum where CSGs around Australia come together to share questions and learnings.

 I’m part of an organisation wanting to support local groups.
 What would that involve and what do we need to do?